Drug and Alcohol Addiction In Ontario, California

 Ontario, California, in the southwestern portion of San Bernardino County, is home to 163,924 residents.
 The city forms both the western part of the Inland Empire metro and the eastern suburbs of the Greater Los Angeles area.
 Subsequently, a majority of Ontario’s substance abuse issues stem from these populations.
-Narcotics units and traffic police consistently confiscate large amounts of illicit drugs (typically cocaine, meth, and heroin).
-However, alcohol abuse and drunk driving remain major issues for the area.
+Narcotics units and traffic police consistently confiscate large amounts of illicit drugs (typically Cocaine, Meth, and Heroin).
+However, alcohol abuse and drunk driving remain major issues for the area as well.

 Of all serious traffic collisions in San Bernardino County, 12% involved alcohol.

 Ontario, like many California cities, has taken a few important steps to make substance abuse treatment accessible for its residents.
 In 2018, Governor Brown signed multiple bills into law, a majority aimed at regulating the addiction treatment industry in the state.
 SB 823 requires all licensed rehabs to implement the American Society of Addiction Medicine’s treatment requirements as a minimum standard of care.
 This will allow more people entering detox and rehab the opportunity to take addiction treatment medicine (like Buprenorphine) to manage their symptoms of withdrawal or drug cravings.
 Moreover, services are available through county clinics and contracted organizations.

 Studies show that Opioid addiction treatment medication yields a success rate between 60% and 90%.